VytautasKaz/shopping-cart/README.md

 -   Search item by its name.
 -   Sort item by its name or price.
 -   List view: item prices can be displayed in one of three available currencies (EUR, GBP or USD).
--   Add to cart/update cart/remove from cart with AJAX.
+-   Add to cart/update cart/remove from cart.

 ## Launch instructions: